 What Can Advanced Background Check Reveal?

 If you have ever “Googled” yourself you may have seen websites like MyLife, Spokeo, or even InstantCheckMate on the first page.
 These are databases that house public information.
 Employers are not supposed to use these sites to make hiring decisions however they are very accurate and give the employer an immediate answer.

-Furthermore, if you were to visit one of these advanced background checks databases like InstantCheckMate you may be shocked that what they report.
+Furthermore, if you were to visit one of these background check databases like InstantCheckMate you may be shocked that what they report.
 If you are undergoing a college background check your experience may change.
 After you have created an account, you are able to simply enter a first, middle and last name.
 You are prompted with a list of every individual in the United States whose name meets the criteria you specified.
 Once you have located the correct record, click “OPEN REPORT” (green button on the right-hand side).

 Upon opening the report you are immediately greeted with an overview of that individual.
 This information will include their full name, age, birth date, and even their astrological sign.
 Below you will have a chance to view several photos, these are pulled from social media accounts like Facebook or LinkedIn.
 Some may be thinking, “I never authorized them to put that on there?!”, well, you do not have to.
 Many do not read the Terms & Conditions before clicking accept, Facebook does share your information with third-party sites.
 Read the entire update notes to fully be in the know as new updates happen all the time.

 Thorough advanced background checks help companies protect themselves from criminal activity.
 It verifies that applicants are who they claim to be.

 Immediately following the photos (if applicable) the user will see education history.
 Attendance dates, qualification types, subjects studied and where you studied are all visible.
-This assists in verifying resumes during each advanced background checks.
+This assists in verifying resumes during each advanced check.